ittekiou/EgQE/docs/articles/PS-NL01_Negotiational-Liberalism.md

 Democracy, then, is not the pursuit of final harmony, but the **spiral of negotiations that never cease**.
 Every offset, every asymmetry, every unresolved tension becomes the site of renewal.
 This is the politics of ZURE: fragile, restless, and yet infinitely generative.

 ---
+**Note .** _Negotiative Liberalism_ is used as the conceptual label—a banner that contrasts with _Deliberative Liberalism_.
+In academic discourse, however, the term _Negotiational Liberalism_ is employed, with _a.k.a.
+Negotiative Liberalism_ added when clarification is useful.

+---